Skip to main content

 • There is visible damage such as a crack, chip, or fracture

-• The child reports persistent pain or sensitivity
+• The child reports persistent pain or sensitivity in the affected area

 • There is noticeable swelling of the gums, face, or lips